computer science Alumni Spotlight

 Well it has been almost a year and a half now since I graduated and I must say the "adult" life is quite exciting.
 I graduated SXU with a B.A. in Computer Studies and a minor in Business.
 The minor has helped me significantly when applying for jobs, interviewing and communicating with co-workers.
 After spending three semesters in the accounting program I decided it was time for me to switch to what I loved doing and that is how I found myself in the Computer Studies program.

 A couple of months before graduation I started applying for jobs.
 Honestly I was extremely nervous about this process.
 After three rounds of interviews at a local nonprofit named Rescigno's Marketing Connections, I was hired as a data specialist/in-house IT support specialist and began training in the final months of my college career.
 My first official day was the Monday after graduation and I couldn't have been more excited.
 Over the next year I gained a vast amount of knowledge including mail software, server implementation and management, customer communication and so much more.
 I am so thankful for that experience because it only pushed me to be where I am at now.

 After I arrived back in the U.S. at the beginning of August I was once again on the hunt for the next step of my career.
 I was fortunate enough to be found by a recruiter who connected me with the Chicago Theological Seminary.
-The position I interviewed for was IT Systems Administrator and I am so grateful to have been hired.
-It has been five weeks now and I couldn't be happier with the people I work with, the knowledge I am able to apply from my previous experiences, the new things I am learning, and the foundation I am building for myself.
+I interviewed for IT systems administrator, and I am so grateful to have been hired.
+I couldn't be happier with the people I work with, the knowledge I am able to apply from my previous experiences, the new things I am learning, and the foundation I am building for myself.
 I am beyond excited for what the future of my career holds in store